 Orientation.
 The Orientation schedule will be available in late July for our incoming students.
 Please refer to the University Calendar for details about the start of Orientation and the first day of classes.

 Housing.
-For more information about on-campus and off-campus housing, please see our Housing webpage.
+For more information about off-campus housing, please see our Housing webpage.
 Private housing in Lexington is varied, plentiful and reasonably priced.
 Most law students choose this option.
 Click here for advice on searching for housing in Lexington!

 Billing Information.
 Washington and Lee utilizes and online billing and payment system.
 This online payment system, called Generals Payment System (or "GPS"), allows students to view their bills and make payments online.
 For more information about this system, please read this letter from the Business Office.
 For all other billing inquiries, please consult the Business Office webpage.